 By now, you’ll have reduced expenses, created a surplus, and started paying down debt.
 Fantastic!
 One thing you may be surprised to know is that your credit score will have likely improved, perhaps a little.
 It’s true!
 As long as you’re not late making your payments, or applying for more credit, your score would have likely improved!

-Starting a small business is one of my all-time favorites and alone can make you the most money, and I believe just about anyone can do it.
+Starting a small business is one of my all-time favorites to increase income.
+Also, it can make you the most money.
+And, I believe just about anyone can do it.
 Find a product or service that you can sell to others (People or businesses) on a consistent monthly basis.
 Make it subscription-based.
 For example, customers pay you a set amount every month (Automatic payments, i.e., via Paypal Subscriptions, are a favorite of mine).
 Then, in your business plan, make sure to consider how it might be scalable (I.e., what happens if you suddenly got 10x the customers, or 100x).

 Perhaps the product is a newsletter that gives the reader value on a particular topic.
-Or maybe its a service like bookkeeping.
-Bookkeeping was hot in 2019!
+Or, maybe it’s a service like bookkeeping.
+Bookkeeping is hot in 2021!
 Whatever it is, keep your expenses low, watch your dollars, and make a goal of eventually making it a hands-free business, or do like I did and sell it for seven or even eight figures!

 Make it a habit to invest your monthly surplus money regardless of the current market conditions.
 Buy Stocks, or save down the down payment on a rental property, etc. Look for passive income opportunities, for example, dividends or rental income and keep reinvesting that income + your monthly surplus.
 Through the power of compounding, your money will start to grow faster than a speeding bullet.